balajeerc/balajeerc.github.io/_posts/2017-09-20-My-New-Favourite-Terminal-Emulator---Vim.md

 ![nvim as terminal emulator](/images/posts/nvim_as_terminal_emulator.png)

-(Yes, I know how silly it is to take a screenshot of an i3wm workspace with floating windows in them, but I needed the eye-candy. :) )
+Yes, I know how ironical it is to take a screenshot of an i3wm workspace with floating windows in it, but I needed the eye-candy for this post. :)